SoNiC-HeRE/StoreIt/README.md

     Use a tool like MongoDB Compass to import your CSV data into the stores collection in MongoDB.
 The CSV should contain columns for store_id, store_name, and area_code.

-4. Build and Run the Application:
+4. Build and Run the Application: (Docker)

     Run the following command to build and start the services using Docker Compose: